 Although 1968 was a tumultuous year across the country and the world, Gossett said institutional racism was so accepted in Seattle that Black Power demands came as a total surprise to many.

 "When the sit-in took place, the superintendent of schools, the mayor, the police chief, they were so shocked that their Negroes ..."
-Gossett shook his head and paused before continuing: “Seattle just didn't understand.
-They said, sit-ins happen in the South where they're not nice to their Coloreds.
+Gossett recalled before pausing.
+"Seattle just didn't understand.
+They said, 'Sit-ins happen in the South where they're not nice to their coloreds.
 Up in Seattle, we're nice.
 We don't have those problems.
-No need for anybody to want Black Power in Seattle.
-That's how the white power structure saw our city, yet in sixty-eight, 50 percent of black people in Seattle lived at or below the poverty level.”
+No need for anybody to want Black Power in Seattle.'
+That's how the white power structure saw our city, yet in '68, 50 percent of black people in Seattle lived at or below the poverty level" (Merlino interview).

-Some 1,500 people showed up at the King Country Courthouse for the arraignment of the three men, who were released on their own recognizance.
+Some 1,500 people showed up at the King County Courthouse for the arraignment of the three men, who were released on their own recognizance.

-While awaiting trial, Gossett helped lead another historic sit-in, this one at the office of Dr. Charles Odegaard (1911-1999), the president of the University of Washington.
-The 150 students and activists who marched into the administration building shouting "Equality Now!" presented a list of five demands they had originally put forward in January, including:
+While awaiting trial for the Franklin incident, Gossett helped lead another historic sit-in, this one at the office of Dr. Charles Odegaard (1911-1999), the president of the University of Washington, on May 20, 1968.
+The 150 students and activists who marched into the administration building shouting "Equality Now!" presented a list of five demands they had originally put forward in January 1968, including: